Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Using Multiple Classifiers at Once

 \subsection{Potential Photometric Cuts}

 Individually, we see mixed results from the classifiers.
-Depending on the classifier and redshift information used, efficiencies can change by up to 50\% and SN Ia purities by as much as 15\%.
-From a cosmology perspective we obtain both high-purity and reasonably high efficiency in SN Ia classification from \dash{} and \ngsf{}, but only when redshift information is known, and it is yet unclear to what extent prior redshift information will be available for TiDES transients.
+Depending on the classifier and redshift information used, completeness can change by up to 50\% and SN Ia purities by as much as 15\%.
+From a cosmology perspective we obtain both high-purity and reasonably high completeness in SN Ia classification from \dash{} and \ngsf{}, but only when redshift information is known, and it is yet unclear to what extent prior redshift information will be available for TiDES transients.

-From a live classification perspective, there appears to be no single classifier from which we can expect a reasonable classification efficiency across the SN Ibc, II, SL and non-SN classes.
-Additionally we do not even consider the classification purity in these classes or any potential desire to perform classifications on finer classes than the five coarse classes investigated so far.
+From a live classification perspective, there appears to be no single classifier from which we can expect a reasonable classification completeness across the SN Ibc, II, SL and non-SN classes.
+More importantly, the result of these low completenesses is that misclassified transients must be contributing to lowering the purity of some other class.

 To this point we have attempted classification on every transient that has received any exposure time in the survey simulation.
 We will now investigate two obvious sources of `other' classification to see if applying cuts to the sample prior to classification will improve results.
-In Section \ref{Smag cuts} we investigate making cuts on the fraction of fibre flux deriving from the transient (as opposed to its host galaxy) and in Section \ref{TFF cuts} we investigate cuts based on the brightness of the transient.
-Both of these quantities should be reasonably obtainable from the LSST photometry that TiDES will use to flag potential transient targets.
+In Section \ref{TFF cuts} we investigate making cuts on the fraction of fibre flux deriving from the transient (as opposed to its host galaxy) and in Section \ref{Smag cuts} we investigate cuts based on the brightness of the transient.
+Both of these quantities should be reasonably obtainable from the same LSST photometry that TiDES will use to flag potential transient targets.

+In both cases, photometric cuts are performed based on the LSST \(r\)--band magnitude at the time of simulated 4MOST observation.
+The transients in the simulation are binned in phase every five days and so there may be a discrepancy between of a few days between the simulated observation and the date of the reported magnitude.
+In reality, transients added to the 4MOST observing queue, for which we know the triggering magnitude from LSST, will only remain in the 4MOST observing queue for four days \citep{2025arXiv250116311F} before needing refreshed with fresh photometry.
+So a discrepancy of several days between last known magnitude and 4MOST observation is realistic.
+We expect transient alert packets from LSST to be sufficient to perform the following photometric cuts.